cottley/terminaltraining/README.md

 echo [-e] <text>      # Display text (-e enables escape sequences) vim/vi/nano <file>    # Edit files (modal editor) find <path> [options] # Search for files and directories

+# Bash Wildcard Support
+ls -la *              # List all files and directories with details ls *.txt              # List all text files ls file?.log          # List files like file1.log, filea.log, etc. ls [abc]*             # List files starting with a, b, or c chown oracle:oinstall *  # Change ownership of all files in current directory chmod 755 *.sh        # Make all shell scripts executable rm *.tmp              # Remove all temporary files cat *.conf            # Display all configuration files find /u01 -name "*.dbf"  # Find all database files

+# Wildcard patterns supported:
+# *     - matches any sequence of characters
+# ?     - matches any single character
+# [abc] - matches any character in the brackets
+# [!abc] or [^abc] - matches any character NOT in the brackets

 # Output redirection
 command > file        # Redirect output to file